-- Alert Fire Brigade and tell them location and nature of hazard. - ▶ Wear breathing apparatus plus protective gloves in the event of a fire. - Prevent, by any means available, spillage from entering drains or water courses. - Fire Fighting
+- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire. - ▶ Prevent, by any means available, spillage from entering drains or water courses. - Use fire fighting procedures suitable for surrounding area.